Aman-toad/speed-type-test/README.md

 4. Once the text is completely and correctly typed, the timer stops.
 5. The app will display your typing speed (WPM) and accuracy.

+## Link for the page
+here is the link to preview the page [Link](https://aman-toad.github.io/speed-type-test/)

 ## Installation
 To run the project locally:
 1. Clone the repository: